The First Circle Entrance: Under

 and existing nearby was Remorse,

-but I was the dominant and stayed my course.
+but I was the dominant and stayed my

 I reached the chair and was invited in,